worblehat/FredIRC/doc/source/guide.rst

 Now that your bot is in a channel, it can communicate with other users in that channel.
 For example it could greet new users.
-To do so, use :py:meth:`handle_join()<fredirc.IRCHandler.handle_join()>` which is called wehenever a user joins the channel:
+To do so, use :py:meth:`handle_join()<fredirc.IRCHandler.handle_join()>` which is called whenever a user joins the channel:

 .. code-block:: python